jasonereid/k8s/README.md

-# k8s
-Kubernetes administration and security
+# Kubernetes administration and security

-kubectl - controls the Kubernetes cluster

-kubectl logs - gets logs for the cluster

-kubectl create - creates a new K8s resource

-    kubectl create -f 1.1basic_k8_pod.yaml

-kubectl delete - deletes a particular resource
+## Kubectl - Command Line Cheat Sheet

+##### Add or remove stuff
+kubectl create - *creates resources, add -f file.yaml to create from file* kubectl delete - *deletes resources* kubectl apply -f ./manifest.yaml - *manifests can be yaml, yml, and .json*

+##### Find and view resources
-kubectl get pods - gets the current status of your pods
+kubectl get pods - *gets the status of your pods* kubectl get services kubectl get nodes kubectl describe pods

+##### Logs
+kubectl logs
+kubectl logs my-k8-pod
+kubectl top pod my-k8-pod --sort-by=cpu

+kubectl config - *allows you to see and change which cluster you are communicating with*